In the Black: Release and promotion

 On June 26, 2009, Kittie announced that they had signed a three-album record deal with E1 Music.
 The band chose to sign with the label as they had previously worked with a number of its personnel in the past, including its vice president of Metal, Scott Givens, whom they had known for over 10 years.
 On July 18, 2009, the band revealed the track listing for In the Black; Also in July 2009, Kittie worked with director David Brodsky on two music videos, for "Cut Throat" and "Sorrow I Know".'
 The former features the band performing the song inside an abandoned department store in Brooklyn.'
 The "Sorrow I Know" video was filmed at the Backroom in New York City on July 26, 2009.
 The band invited its fans to participate in the video shoot, which featured a 1920s speakeasy theme.
 On August 1, 2009, Kittie played at the Altered Skin Revolution festival in Saginaw, Michigan, where they performed "Cut Throat" live for the first time.
 "My Plague", "Cut Throat", and "Sorrow I Know" were uploaded to Kittie's MySpace between July and August 2009.
-"Cut Throat" debuted on Sirius XM's Liquid Metal station on August 31, 2009.
+"Cut Throat" debuted on SiriusXM's Liquid Metal station on August 31, 2009.
 The music video for "Cut Throat" was released on September 3, 2009.'
 In the Black was released in the United States through E1 Music on September 15, 2009, and in Europe through Massacre Records on October 23, 2009.
 It was released as a CD and on vinyl, the latter in limited quantities.
 The album debuted at number 133 on the US Billboard 200 chart, selling 3,400 copies in its first week.
 The album also reached number 18 on the Billboard Top Hard Rock Albums chart and number 23 on the Billboard Top Independent Albums chart.
 Following its release, Kittie embarked on a headlining tour of the United States supported by Soil, Red Line Stitch and Arkaea from September 27 to October 29, 2009.